rubenhortas/rubenhortas.github.io/_posts/2022-05-01-awesome-htb-widget.md

 I did a simple widget to show the IPs of your VPN interface and your target machine (if is set) while you are playing in  [hack the box (hackthebox.com)](https://app.hackthebox.com/)

-It's also a good widget to see the IP of your VPN interface (and) if the interface is up
+It's also a good widget to see the IP of your VPN interface (and) if the interface is up.

 ## Screenshots
 - With target on